solana-labs/solana/book/src/proposals/simple-payment-and-state-verification.md

 A 'light client' is a cluster participant that does not itself run a validator.
 This light client would provide a level of security greater than trusting a remote validator, without requiring the light client to spend a lot of resources verifying the ledger.

-Rather than providing transaction signatures directly to a light client, the validator instead generates a Merkle Proof from the transaction of interest to the root of a Merkle Tree of all transactions in the including block.
+Rather than naively providing all the transaction signatures in a block to a light client, the validator instead generates a Merkle Proof from the transaction of interest to the root of a Merkle Tree of all transactions in the including block.
 This Merkle Root is stored in a ledger entry which is voted on by validators, providing it consensus legitimacy.
 The additional level of security for a light client depends on an initial canonical set of validators the light client considers to be the stakeholders of the cluster.
 As that set is changed, the client can update its internal set of known validators with [receipts](simple-payment-and-state-verification.md#receipts).
 This may become challenging with a large number of delegated stakes.

 Validators themselves may want to use light client APIs for performance reasons.
 For example, during the initial launch of a validator, the validator may use a cluster provided checkpoint of the state and verify it with a receipt.